DGAI: Decoupled On-Disk Graph-Based ANN Index for Efficient Updates and Queries: Introduction

 \section{Introduction}

 Approximate nearest neighbor search (ANNS) plays a critical role in various real-world applications, such as information retrieval~\cite{AsaiMZC23,WilliamsLKWSG14,MohoneyPCMIMPR23,SanthanamKSPZ22}, recommendation systems~\cite{MengDYCLGLC20,SarwarKKR01,CovingtonAS16,OkuraTOT17}, and large language models (LLMs)~\cite{abs-2304-11060,abs-2312-10997,LewisPPPKGKLYR020,abs-2202-01110,jing2024large,bang2023gptcache,abs-2411-05276,VELO,abs-2502-03771}.
-Graph-based indices, such as HNSW~\cite{HNSW} and Vanama~\cite{DiskANN}, are widely used to enable efficient ANNS on high-dimensional vectors.
+Graph-based indices, such as HNSW~\cite{HNSW} and Vamana~\cite{DiskANN}, are widely used to enable efficient ANNS on high-dimensional vectors.
 In these indices, vectors are organized as a directed graph, \eat{where vectors are treated as nodes and connected based on their distance relationships.}{where each node corresponds to a vector, and edges are established according to distance relationships.} To support larger high-dimensional vector datasets, indices are typically stored on disk \cite{FreshDiskANN}, as they are difficult to fit entirely into the memory of a commodity PC~\cite{Starling}.

-Most existing graph-based indices~\cite{DiskANN,HNSW,NSG,NSW}, along with their algorithm-level~\cite{VBASE,Starling} and system-level optimizations~\cite{osdi25pipeann, yu2022gpu,zhao2020song}, primarily focus on query efficiency, while overlooking the dynamic nature of vector datasets in real scenarios, which frequently evolve through the addition of new vectors and the deletion of outdated ones over time.
-For instance, in e-commerce platforms like Amazon~\cite{Amazon} that support image-based product search, users can find similar products by uploading an image.
+\eat{ Most existing graph-based indices~\cite{DiskANN,HNSW,NSG,NSW}, along with their algorithm-level~\cite{VBASE,Starling} and system-level optimizations~\cite{osdi25pipeann, yu2022gpu,zhao2020song}, primarily focus on query efficiency, while overlooking the dynamic nature of vector datasets in real scenarios, which frequently evolve through the addition of new vectors and the deletion of outdated ones over time.
+For instance, in LLM-based autonomous agents equipped with long-term memory~\cite{xu2025mem,fang2025lightmem,li2025memos,yan2025memory}, the system relies on retrieving relevant past experiences or tools to guide current decision-making.
+As the agent continuously interacts with the environment, its memory stream evolves rapidly: new observations are embedded and appended, while outdated context is pruned.
+Consequently, it is critical to support rapid and lightweight updates to maintain index freshness, while preserving the performance of retrieval queries. } \eat{ For instance, in e-commerce platforms like Amazon~\cite{Amazon} that support image-based product search, users can find similar products by uploading an image.
 The system then encodes this image into a vector and performs ANNS to retrieve similar products from the database.
 As products change frequently, with new items being added and sold-out items being removed, the vector set evolves over time.
-Subsequently, the index should be updated to maintain query efficiency and accuracy.
+Subsequently, the index should be updated to maintain query efficiency and accuracy. }